 Forget the fancy demos and feature lists.
 Here’s what determines whether you’ll still like your choice in two years:

 The goal isn’t to have the most impressive technology setup.
-It’s to have systems that help you serve students better and grow enrollment without making your staff miserable.
+It’s to have systems that help you serve students better and increase enrollment without making your staff miserable.

 Your technology should make your job easier, not harder.
 If you’re spending more time managing your systems than using them to help students, something needs to change.